hogarthww-labs/nx-python/README.md

 See more info here: [unittest](https://docs.python.org/3/library/unittest.html)

+## Dependency Graph

+`packages/project-graph` includes some code which detects python projects and adds modified files in python projects to the dependency graph for the project.

+To detect a python project it must either:

+* have one or more python files (`.py` extension)
+* have `"compiler": "python"` set in project `build` options

 ## Contributing

 🐍  All contributions are welcome.
 Make sure you follow the [code of conduct](CODE_OF_CONDUCT.md) in this repository.